Visual917/Lyrics-Downloader/README.md

 This is a 100% handwritten **Lyrics Downloader** from Visu.
 It scrapes **Genius.com** for song lyrics, and very fast.
 I cannot see any fast alternative with this many features, so I decided building one myself.
 I will keep it open-source, but please cite me whenever you fork or contribute to it.
 I am open to any Issues.
 I'll be willing to update the script accordingly, where possible.

+Here is how ChatGPT describes my code:
+This is a JavaScript script that uses the Axios and Cheerio libraries to scrape lyrics from Genius.com.
+The script takes a list of artists from the config.js file and searches for the first artist in the list.
+It then retrieves the artist's ID and uses it to search for all of the artist's songs on Genius.com.
+The URLs for these songs are then stored in an array.
+The script then repeats this process for each artist in the list.
+Finally, the script uses the URLs stored in the array to scrape the lyrics for each song and saves them to a text file.

 # Main Features